 Well I was on antibiotics for over 20 years practically non-stop and I binged so this song spoke to me!

 (full song at the end of this post)

 I took this picture back when I was addicted to all things sugar!
 I ran into my local Barnes and Noble for a book and came out with this!
 (Carmel turtle cheesecake AND a vanilla cupcake).
 Of course I ate it right there in my car and loved every second of it only to suffer the consequences in my health shortly after.
 Back then it felt impossible to walk by sugary sweets as hard as I tried.
 By the time I took this picture I KNEW it was a problem but still had trouble stopping.
 I felt prompted to take this picture not knowing exactly what I would do with it.
 I hope it helps someone.
 By the way, recently I have found somewhat of a soul sister through this dieting journey and love hearing about her struggles (and I know you will too) and triumphs with following the Candida diet, as well as hearing about how she also overcame so many health issues once she changed her diet.
-She is adios_candida on instagram.
+Here name is Shannon from Adios Candida.
 Make sure you check her out!

 I thought this is a great song for anyone who finds they are hard on themselves and battling with perfectionism.
 Also, I love hearing from all of you, keep your stories coming!